 *September to mid-December – This is the most popular time for trekking however be sure to bring warm clothing for higher altitudes.

 Nepal has only one International Airport, which is in Kathmandu (KTM).
-Tribhuvan International Airport has direct flights from Hong Kong (Dragon air), Singapore (silk air), Bangkok (Thai Air and Nepal airlines), Delhi (Air india, Jet air, Spice jet, and Indigo), Dubai (Ethihad, Air Arabia,), Istanbul (Turkish Air), Malaysia (Malaysian air, air asia, and nepal airlines), Bombay (jet air), Doha (Qatar air), Bangladesh (Biman Air, and United Air) and many others too.
+Tribhuvan International Airport has direct flights from Hong Kong (Dragon air), Singapore (silk air), Bangkok (Thai Smile, Thai Lion and Nepal airlines), Delhi (Air india, Vistara, Nepal Airlines, and Indigo), Dubai (Ethihad, Air Arabia,), Istanbul (Turkish Air), Malaysia (Malaysian air, Air Asia, Batik Air, Malindo Air, and Nepal airlines), Bombay (Nepal Airlines), Doha (Qatar Airways, Himalayan Air), Bangladesh (Biman Air,) Srilanka.
+(Srilankan Airlines), and many others too.
 If you from America and Europe then Middle East Hubs of Dubai and Doha or Istanbul (Turkish air) or via Hong Kong, Singapore, Bangkok or Delhi will the best options.

 Trekking in Nepal cost depends mainly on the days of trek you want.
 It depends on which region and the technical route, but to make your trip easier and cheaper you can join an open trek (Fixed Departures).
 But make sure in cheaper price you getting quality service!